CyberSource/cybersource-rest-client-node/docs/CustomerShippingAddressApi.md

 var apiInstance = new CyberSource.CustomerShippingAddressApi();

-var customerTokenId = "customerTokenId_example"; // String | The TokenId of a customer.
+var customerId = "customerId_example"; // String | The Id of a Customer.

-var shippingAddressTokenId = "shippingAddressTokenId_example"; // String | The TokenId of an shipping address.
+var shippingAddressId = "shippingAddressId_example"; // String | The Id of a shipping address.

 var opts = {
-  'profileId': "profileId_example" // String | The id of a profile containing user specific TMS configuration.
+  'profileId': "profileId_example" // String | The Id of a profile containing user specific TMS configuration.
 };

 var callback = function(error, data, response) {